 On second thought not a chance.
-The room that I have sought peacefully refuge in has just been invaded by the closest human copy of the Tasmanian devil known to mankind.
-Uh-huh… “Miss Hissy-Fit” has cyclone-style come spinning into my peaceful lair and relocated the demonic demonstration at my feet so that I do not miss one moment of “the show.”
-Before everyone judges what kind of mother I am (that is usually the way when a toddler offers diabolical behavior in a store the “other parents” all secretly side with the toddler and “mommy” is seen as the evil woman dragging a poor tired child around a store for pure evil pleasure) this child is being unreasonable.
+The room that I have sought peaceful refuge in has just been invaded by the closest human copy of the Tasmanian devil known to mankind.
+Uh-huh… “Miss Hissy-Fit” has cyclone-style come spinning into my peaceful lair and relocated the demonic demonstration at my feet (so that I do not miss one moment of “the show”).
+Before everyone judges what kind of mother I am (that is usually the way when a toddler offers diabolical behavior in a store the “other parents” all secretly side with the toddler and “mommy” is seen as the evil woman dragging a poor tired child around a store for pure sadistic pleasure).
+This child is being unreasonable.
 The meltdown has to do with me not allowing her to bang on my computer keyboard (and not necessarily because I am worried about a competitive blog occurring by happenstance).
-This kid uses “no” all the time…but if the mommy uses the “no” it becomes a dirty word and painfully corrosive to hear those two letters together.
+This kid uses “no” all the time…but if the mommy dares to use “no” it becomes a dirty word.
 So time to move to yet another location in the house as apparently “ignoring” this type of behavior is what is medically recommended.
 I retreat upstairs.
 For a few fleeting moments there appears to be calm and serenity prevailing.
-I guess that Doctor was right… (thank goodness for my second level)!
+I guess that Doctor was right… (thank goodness for the second level in my house)!

 I let out a blood-curdling shriek as I tell this baby to “cut this out…this is horrible behavior…YOU stop this right now!”
 At this stage I no longer know which one of us is possessed.
 The screaming-red-faced, vomit spewing toddler or the nasty-looking, shaking, villainous (old) witch I have become to effectively deliver this message.
-Not feeling very proud of myself as I have truly become Tasmanian myself…I brace myself for more tantrums, throwing things, foaming at the mouth (the usual) as now with the witnessing of my poor performance will no doubt empower the drama queen further.
+Not feeling very proud of myself as I have truly become Tasmanian myself…I brace myself for more tantrums, throwing things, foaming at the mouth (the usual).
+The complication now is that after witnessing my poor performance the drama queen will (no doubt) be empowered further.

 When suddenly there is now DEAFENING silence.
 NO!
 Really?
 The demon-possessed toddler is sweetly smiling and blowing kisses.
-She is “sorry”-Does this kind of result qualify the tactics used as successful?
-I did everything by the book and only when she got a moment of possessed behavior in return (from me) did she reconsider.
+She is “sorry” (!!!)
+Does this kind of result render the tactics used as successful?
+I did everything by the book and only when this child got a moment of possessed behavior in return (from me) did she reconsider.
 Why?
 I do not have the answers but I think I am on to something.
-I think some of these kids are embarrassed by their own behavior and only feel able to cease the behavior if they think you lose it too…once in a while (??)!
+I think some of these kids are embarrassed by their own behavior and only feel able to cease the behavior if they think you, the parent, lose it too…once in a while (??)!

 The cell phone call that started all of this had been to tell me that “the sick” one was up and running around and I was not to worry.
-I put the fiasco behind me as I excitedly welcomed my freedom, dropped my daughter at co-op and went to see my beautiful friend enjoying a wonderful afternoon with her.
+I put the fiasco behind me as I excitedly welcomed my freedom, dropped my daughter at co-op and went to see my beautiful friend where I enjoyed a wonderful afternoon visit..

-About 6 weeks later a phone call came from the police looking for my husband (works shift work).
-When my husband returned the call the police informed him that they had a warning to issue the owner of the car.
-A certain “incident” that took place May 5 in which two teenagers were driving a red car (licensed to my husband) talking on a cell phone and had nearly had a head on collision with the complainant.
+About six weeks later, a phone call came from the police looking for my husband (works shift work).
+When my husband returned the call, the police informed him that they had a warning to issue to the owner of the car.
+This was in response to a certain “incident” that took place May 5 in which two teenagers were driving a red car (licensed to my husband) talking on a cell phone and had nearly had a head on collision with the complainant.
 My husband told the police that no, there was only one teenager in the car and the other (the driver) was his wife.
 The police answered with “Oh and another thing this lady said was that the driver was on some type of medication or drugs because no matter how much she (the complainant) screamed and cursed the driver was very polite and calm.” (???)

 I died laughing when I heard about it.
 I cannot be too angry at a stranger that thinks I still look like a teenager and I am sure the story would have been completely different (the other lady not so angry) if only I had allowed myself to “LOSE IT”